All Souls College, Oxford: All Souls College Library

 The All Souls College Library (formerly known as the Codrington Library) was founded through a 1710 bequest from Christopher Codrington (1668–1710), a fellow of the college and a wealthy slave and sugar plantation owner.
 Codrington was an undergraduate at Oxford and later became colonial governor of the Leeward Islands.
 Christopher Codrington was born in Barbados, and amassed a fortune from his sugar plantation in the West Indies.

 Under the terms of his will Codrington bequeathed books worth £6,000 to the college in addition to £10,000 in currency for the library to be rebuilt and endowed.
 The new library was completed in 1751 to the designs of Nicholas Hawksmoor and has been in continuous use since then.
 Today the library comprises some 185,000 items, about a third of which were published before 1800.
 The collections are particularly strong in law and history (especially military history).

-Sir Christopher Wren was a fellow from 1653, and in 1658 produced a sundial for the college.
-This was originally placed on the south wall of the Chapel, but in 1877 was moved to the quadrangle (above the central entrance to the Codrington Library).
+Sir Christopher Wren was a fellow from 1653.
+The design of the sundial, produced in 1658 for the south wall of the Chapel, is attributed to Wren.
+The sundial was moved to the quadrangle (above the central entrance to the Library) in 1877.

-In 2020, the College decided to cease referring to the Library as ‘The Codrington Library’ as part of a set of "steps to address the problematic nature of the Codrington legacy", which comes from wealth derived from slave plantations.
+In 2020, the College decided to cease referring to the Library as 'The Codrington Library' as part of a set of "steps to address the problematic nature of the Codrington legacy", which comes from wealth derived from slave plantations.